mehdifatan/VisNet/README.md

 φ(x) = exp( - ||x - c||² / (2σ²) )

+where:

+x = input feature vector

+c = learned prototype (center)

+σ = receptive field width

-where the center **c** functions as a prototype encoded by the weight vector.
-This ensures that learning is *prototype-driven rather than amplitude-driven*, making the network more robust to irrelevant variations.
+The center c functions as a stored prototype encoded by the weight vector.
+This shifts learning from amplitude-driven encoding to prototype-driven similarity coding, making the network more robust to irrelevant variations.

 In the context of symmetry perception and structured pattern recognition, Gaussian tuning offers a crucial advantage: it enforces **feature locality**, enabling the model to detect subtle structured correspondences (e.g., reflective or bilateral relations) that would be blurred out in a purely dense linear neuron model.
 This makes visnet-rbf well-suited for biologically plausible intermediate representations of symmetric stimuli.